ekidane/GroupA-CS586-Fall2020/README.md

 3. `vocabulary.owl`: Mediating ontology from PubChem.
 4. `chemont-rxno-vocabulary.tsv`: Mapping result from AML.
 5. `chemont-rxno-vocabulary-final.tsv`: Mapping result after manual evaluation of the AML result.
-6. `new_ontology.owl`: OWL version of the final mappings.
+6. `new_ontology.owl`: OWL version of the final mappings, including those not found by AML.

 **Steps to reproduce the results that we observed are given below.**